INVEST-flagship/covid_psyserv/README.md

-Comparison ofnew psychiatric diagnoses among children and adolescents before and during the COVID-19 pandemic: A nationwide register-based study
+Comparison of new psychiatric diagnoses among children and adolescents before and during the COVID-19 pandemic: A nationwide register-based study
 ================